She Loves Biscotti

 While the dough is rising, let’s prepare the chocolate chestnut filling.

-I will refer you to the step by step process of this recent post on how to make a chestnut purée.
+I will refer you to the step-by-step process of this recent post on how to make a chestnut purée.

 Blend until smooth.
 If too thick, add a few tablespoons of the leftover liquid from boiling the chestnuts.